Sifchain/sifnode/docs/distribution.md

 - The module would need to handle state export etc , for upgrades to happen , which would be part of a subsequent document.

 ## Sample Code
-We can use functions instead of interfaces , Choosing to use interfaces becuase it would allow us to differentiate types easily
+We can use functions instead of interfaces , Choosing to use interfaces because it would allow us to differentiate types easily .
+Also the structs implementing the interface can hold parameters required fo the underlying functions .

 ```go
 package main